cahillathehun/Final_Year_Project/docs/documentation/README.md

 *Do not place any other files in this directory.*

-This is a project unertaken by lexander Cahll and Liam O Cearbhaill.
+This is a project undertaken by Alexander Cahll and Liam O Cearbhaill.
 The aim of this project is to implement a boids algorithm and achieving multiple users within a single instance with the use of websockets.
 # ==============================